Distance: 8 miles (12.9 km) round trip

 Modern Hiker describes the route here

 After 3.5 miles you leave the PCT to take an unmarked path continuing south when the PCT curves off to the west (towards Islip Saddle, from where you can also get to Baden-Powell, if you have an extra three hours to play with).
 Here the terrain and the views suddenly get very dramatic, with a sheer drop opening up on the left, great views of Baldy further off, and ancient gnarly pines to frame it all (one of them, named after a Boy Scout leader “Wally” Waldron, is apparently thought to be the oldest thing alive in the San Gabriels).
-Carry on along the ridge (about half a mile in total, from the PCT junction) to the summit, almost as bald as Baldy’s.
+Carry on along the ridge (about 0.5 mile / 0.8 km in total, from the PCT junction) to the summit, almost as bald as Baldy’s.

 We continued on another few minutes to the south, where the ground starts to descend again and there are plenty of hiding places amongst the undergrowth good for picnicking.
-It was a distinctly chilly November day at that altitude (9,407 feet / 2,867 m), but sunny enough to get in a bit of sunbathing close to the ground.
+It was a distinctly chilly November day at that altitude (9,407 feet / 2,867 metres), but sunny enough to get in a bit of sunbathing close to the ground.

 Post-switchbacking.
 (Looking northeast and east.)